 Fort Worth Chapter PMI - Volunteer of the Quarter, 3Q2019

-Please join the Fort Worth Chapter Leadership team in thanking Juliana Terssariol for her contribution and congratulating her for recognition as the Fort Worth Chapter PMI Volunteer of the Quarter for 3Q2019!
+Please join the Fort Worth Chapter Leadership team in congratulating Paula on her achievements and recognition as the Fort Worth Chapter PMI Volunteer of the Quarter for 4Q2019!

 We Appreciate Our Volunteers!

 As part of PMI’s 50th Anniversary, the FWPMI chapter was able to do something extra special to show how much we appreciate our volunteers!
 On October 24th some of the chapter’s valuable volunteers attended a volunteer appreciation event with chapter Board members at the Main Event in Grapevine.
 These volunteers represented the Community Outreach, Military Outreach, Academic Outreach, RCC, Professional Development, Finance and Internal Relations teams.

 Everyone had a great time bowling, playing laser tag, arcade games, eating, and getting to know each other better.

 If you want more information about how you can volunteer with the chapter, go to the Volunteer Page on the FWPMI web page.
 You can also go directly to the VRMS to see available volunteer postings for the chapter: Click Here(enter your PMI credentials, click on “Find an Opportunity” and select the Fort Worth chapter).
 You can also contact firstname.lastname@example.org you have any questions about Volunteering with the chapter.

 Volunteering within PMI and the Fort Worth PMI chapter can be an essential component to your career growth.
 You will have the opportunity to develop new skills working on types of projects not available to you in your current position.